The Token Underground 0x0: the Great Brain Fog and the Fresh Start

 The Great Brain Fog

 It all started back in 2017, when the digital world went nuts about crypto tokens.
-Yet, sadly enough, it was not for the underlying innovation, but rather for speculative proceeds.
+Sadly enough, it didn’t have to do anything with the underlying sweeping innovation, but rather with speculative proceeds.
 Well, not surprising.
-With thousands of ICOs run and tons of actual white paper used for Whitepapers that were thrown down the trashcan the first second after the soft cap was raised, quite a few could actually give an articulate answer to this one itchy question.
-Can you guess it?
-Here’s a tip - it has to do with token utility.
+With thousands of ICOs run and tons of actual white paper used for useless Whitepapers that were thrown down the trashcan the first second after raising a soft cap, quite a few could actually give an articulate answer to this one itchy question.

 Indeed, the answer is not as simple as it seems at first glance.
 Whenever we asked founders a question like ‘okay, so how does your token work in the system, and what’s the economic logic behind it?’, the answer would go along the lines of “Our token will be used everywhere in our ecosystem, it’s the core part of our system.
 And…mmm….
-You can also use it to get a discount!”.
-Okay, guys, cut that, please, cause that’s bullshit.
-How about you stop hiding the elephant in the room - the fact that your token is useless?
-How about we stop treating our partners / advisors / community like village idiots trying to sell the digital void?
+You can also use it for discount!”.
+Okay, guys, cut that, please, cause that’s bullsh*t.
+How about we stop hiding the elephant in the room — the fact that your token is useless?
+How about we stop treating our partners / advisors / community like the village idiots trying to sell them the digital void?

-How about we start educating one another explaining how crypto-economic concepts work, and come up with ways we could improve a useless token?
+How about we start educating one another explaining how crypto-economic concepts work, and come up with ways we could improve an otherwise useless token?

 WTF is Token Underground?